KOrfanakis/Predicting_Customer_Churn_Classification/README.md

 7) [Light Gradient Boosting Machine](https://lightgbm.readthedocs.io/en/latest/), and <br>
 8) An ensemble of the above classifiers.

 After establishing a baseline, hyperparameter tuning was used to calculate their optimal performance on the training set (consisting of 8,000 customers).
-The best-performing model with an **AUC score ~0.865** is the optimised model based on **LGBM classifier**.
+The best-performing model with an **AUC score of ~0.865** is the optimised model based on the **LGBM classifier**.

-The model was tested on unseen data, using customer instances that were not used for training.
-The test sample consists of 2,000 customers, mainting the ratio of churned/remained customers of the training set.
+The model was tested on unseen data, using customer instances not used for training.
+The test sample consists of 2,000 customers, maintaining the ratio of churned/remained customers of the training set.
 Using the assumptions mentioned in the Business Objective section, the bank would make a **total profit of £900,000**!
 As a comparison, our baseline model (based on the Gaussian Naïve Bayes algorithm) yields a total profit of £456,000.

 <br>

 # References

 A complete list of references is provided at the end of the notebook.
+I used the book [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow (2nd Ed.)](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) to construct the Business Objective section of this file.

 <br>